Get

 How Is Rabies Prevented?

-If your dog bites another animal or a person and is not up to date on their vaccinations, they may be seized for quarantine and observed for any signs of illness for 10 days.
+If your dog bites another animal or a person and is not current on their vaccinations, they may be seized for quarantine and observed for any signs of illness for 10 days.
 Even if everything goes as planned and your dog is released, you’ll be spending a great deal of time and money that could have been saved by simply keeping your dog’s vaccinations up to date.

-Keep in mind that rabies vaccinations do not offer 100% protection from the development of the virus, but it’s the best protection option currently in existence.
+Keep in mind that rabies vaccinations do not offer 100% protection from the development of the virus, but they are the best protection option currently in existence.
 Another way to protect your dog from exposure to rabies is to make sure they have no contact with wild animals.
 Never allow them to approach stray dogs, and keep them on a leash whenever you’re out in the open so they don’t chase after animals and risk being bitten.

 A Quick Recap